 This week we’re asking whether philanthropy is bad for democracy.
 Philanthropy funds scholarships for needy students.
 It builds libraries, hospitals, and museums.
 What's not to like?
 For starters, we shouldn't let those good things blind us to the corrosive harm that philanthropy does—especially to democracy.

 What Is It

 In a liberal democracy, individuals should have the freedom to give money to charities of their choice.
-But there’s a difference between charitable giving from ordinary individuals and philanthropic giving from extremely wealthy individuals.
+But is there a difference between charitable giving from ordinary individuals and philanthropic giving from extremely wealthy individuals?
 Whose interests are served when the wealthy give?
 Should the state continue to encourage big philanthropy with massive tax breaks for the rich?
 Or should it focus more on taxing extreme wealth?
 Is big philanthropy destroying democracy?
-Josh and Ken take alms from Stanford political scientist Rob Reich, author of Just Giving: Why Philanthropy Is Failing Democracy and How It Can Do Better.
+Josh and Ken donate airtime to Stanford political scientist Rob Reich, author of Just Giving: Why Philanthropy Is Failing Democracy and How It Can Do Better.

 Josh and Ken begin the show by debating whether philanthropy is driven by compassion or ego.
 Ken believes that philanthropy is borne out of a desire to better the world and that it has a positive impact — funding research and building institutions, among other things.
 Josh, on the other hand, views philanthropy as a way for the elite to disguise the unscrupulous means by which they made their money.
 Rather than reward the wealthy for spending money on “monuments [for] their own vanity,” he argues, they should be taxed more.
 Citizens, instead, should decide how the money is spent.